Teernage/recently-closed-tabs/privacy-policy.md

 ### How Data Is Stored

-- ✅ **Completely Local Storage**: All data is saved only in your browser locally
 - ✅ **No Server Upload**: We have no servers and do not upload your data
 - ✅ **No Third-Party Sharing**: No analytics, advertising, or tracking services used
 - ✅ **No Data Sale**: We will never sell any of your information

 ### Data Security

-- All data is managed through Chrome's local storage API
 - You can delete all information at any time by clearing browser data
 - Uninstalling the Extension will automatically remove all related data